mhaack/halloween-pumpkin-fire/readme.md

 * male & female pin headers
 * USB cable and power supply

-The display is not realy needed for this project, it is just used for fun, to display some little animation and information which of the motion sensors triggered the fire.
+The display is not really needed for this project, it is just used for fun to display some little animation and information which of the motion sensors triggered the fire.

 As usual I got the most parts from [Aliexpress](https://www.aliexpress.com) but all the parts should be available via ebay or amazon.com as well.
 A full list of all the materials and tools to be build this projects can be found on Hackster.io.